JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * PPC64 Linux: This contains a Bitcoin Core package for any Linux operating system which works with a 64-bit big-endian PowerPC and Power ISA processors.
 * Linux (Snapstore): This is a Snap file that will work on any Linux distribution.
 You download the Bitcoin Core Snap to your system, and just run it straight away.

-There are many guides online that will show you how to install these executables directly.
-Importantly, after downloading any of these, you will want to ensure that your download—whether a tarball (i.e., tgz file), zip file, or snap file—is genuine by verifying the file through digital signatures made over a hash of the file.
+Importantly, if you install any of these directly, you will want to ensure that your download—whether a tarball (i.e., tgz file), zip file, or snap file—is genuine by verifying the file through digital signatures made over a hash of the file.
 This verification process helps ensure that no errors were incurred in the download process and, more importantly, that no attackers tricked you into downloading a malicious file.

 You can also download a Bitcoin Core package with binaries from your APT repository.
 But we would recommend against this approach for two reasons.

 1. Any failure by the repository maintainers to remain up to date can pose issues for your Bitcoin server, particularly when the updates concern security issues.
-Watching the Bitcoin Core web site and their twitter account for new releases is a better practice (see https://twitter.com/bitcoincoreorg).
+Watching the Bitcoin Core web site and their twitter account for new releases is a better practice (see [https://twitter.com/bitcoincoreorg](https://twitter.com/bitcoincoreorg)).
 2. Whenever Bitcoin has political moments—such as was the case during the Segwit Civil Wars in 2017—you can vote on your preferred protocols with your node.
 In this case, you do not want to rely on your APT for determining which version of Bitcoin Core you run.

 Another approach to obtaining the main binaries from Bitcoin Core is to build them from source code.<sup>[1](#footnote1)</sup> There are several potential advantages to building Bitcoin Core from the source code.